radiantlogic-v8/documentation-new/documentation/web-services-api-guide/06-saml-attribute-service.md

 ![An image showing ](Media/Image6.1.jpg)

-Figure 6.1: RadiantOne HTTP Server Settings
+Figure 1: RadiantOne HTTP Server Settings

 If the HTTP server is enabled, restart the RadiantOne service.

 If the HTTP server is not enabled, check the “Enable HTTP Server” box, click on the save button at the top of the screen and restart the RadiantOne service.

+>[!note]
->**Note – The RadiantOne service needs to be restarted every time changes are made to any properties in the AttributeService.properties file.**
+>The RadiantOne service needs to be restarted every time changes are made to any properties in the AttributeService.properties file.

 ### SAML Client Metadata

 Copy all SAML client metadata files into `<RLI_HOME>/<instanceName>/conf/saml/clients`.